rollbar/docs/guides/saml.md

 # SAML Identity Providers

+You must be an admin of your Identity Provider account to complete the following steps.
+{: .warning}

-Users must already exist before they can authenticate via a SAML identity provider.
+Rollbar users must already exist before they can authenticate via a SAML identity provider.
 User provisioning from SAML identity providers is not currently supported.
 {: .warning}

 Rollbar account owners can configure a [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) identity provider to authenticate users.
 The following SAML providers have been tested and have specific instructions below: